c1x1x00xxPentium/bb-reports-templates/csrf.md

 ## Description

-I have found a CSRF issue in xxx tab which allow an attacker to change a user datas whithout his permission.
+I have found a CSRF issue in `xxx` tab thats allows an attacker to change a user datas whithout his permission.

 ## Steps to reproduce